10+ YEARS’ EXPERIENCE

 Observerships and externships are work experience, not volunteer experience.
-It is not a question of whether the position is a paid one.
+It is a clinical experience and not a question of whether the position is a paid one.

 For example, instead of “reading,” put “reading 19th-century Russian literature”; instead of “baking,” put “baking and decorating brownies for my friends’ birthdays.”
 Put whatever is true.

 Editor’s Note: This article was originally published April 11, 2018, and last updated for accuracy and comprehensiveness August 15, 2020.